25 "Trials of the Century" and the Media Frenzies That Accompanied Them

 Nathan Leopold and Richard Loeb were two well-to-do students at the University of Chicago.
 Obsessed with the idea of committing a “perfect crime,” the two abducted Bobby Franks, a 14-year-old boy living in the Chicago suburbs, on May 21, 1924.
 They then murdered Franks in a car rented with a fake name and dumped his mutilated body near the Indiana border.

-The trial of John Thomas Scopes briefly turned the Rhea County Courthouse in Dayton, Tennessee into the epicenter of a heated cultural battle.
-In 1925, Scopes, a substitute teacher, turned himself in for violating the Butler Act, which was a Tennessee law that banned the teaching of evolution in schools.
-Scopes was well aware that the case would be used as a proxy suit conducted by various interest groups to garner attention, and publicity for the trial soon followed in a big way.
+The 1925 trial of John Thomas Scopes briefly turned the Rhea County Courthouse in Dayton, Tennessee, into the epicenter of a heated cultural battle.
+Scopes, a substitute biology teacher, was arrested for violating the Butler Act, a Tennessee law that banned the teaching of evolution in schools.
+Scopes was well aware that the case would be used as a proxy suit conducted by various interest groups to garner attention (as an ACLU figure had said, “We are looking for a Tennessee teacher who is willing to accept our services in testing this law in the courts”), and publicity for the trial soon followed in a big way.

 The small Tennessee county would host the two biggest lawyers in the country: Clarence Darrow (again), who was on the team that represented Scopes, and William Jennings Bryan, a former presidential candidate, who was part of the prosecution.

 The proceedings were packed with dramatic moments, including Darrow calling Bryan to the stand to question him on the veracity of the Bible.
-The result, according to The New York Times, was “the most amazing courtroom scene in Anglo-American history.”
+The result has been called “the most amazing courtroom scene in Anglo-American history.”

 In 1922, the corpses of Eleanor Mills and Edward Hall were found in a field in New Jersey, their bodies positioned intimately next to each other with ripped-up love letters sprinkled between them.
 Hall's widow and her two brothers were charged with the murders, and the tawdry case became a magnet for the press (Hall was a minister; Mills sang in the church choir).